 Performance management has been around for a long time.
 During that period, it evolved a great deal.
 Many long-time concepts have fallen by the wayside, such as the value of the annual employee review.
 One change that has caught many unaware is the rise of agile performance management.
-It differs greatly from other forms of Performance Management and can offer a great deal to your organization.
-However, to determine if this is the right approach, you’ll need to know more about it, its pros and cons, and the capabilities it offers.
+It differs significantly from other forms of Performance Management and can offer a great deal to your organization.
+However, to determine if this is the right approach, you’ll need to know more about its pros and cons and its capabilities.
+Explore how eLeaP®’s Performance Management Platform can simplify evaluations, boost productivity, and drive measurable results.

 What Is Agile Performance Management?